martisu1631998/kmeans-parallel/README.md

-# K-Means algorithm with Python interface and C implementation
+# An attempt to a parallel implementation of k-means with C and openMP

 First practice for the Parallel Programming subject.

+Bonus: Link with python using the Ctypes library